sapirani/GreenSecurityGNS/README.md

 Do not add more than one continer for resourcemanager, namenode, historyserver.
 The reason is that gns adds a trailing number to the image name.
 The names resourcemanager-1, namenode-1, and historyserver are hard-coded in this framework.
 Adding another container for each type is currently not supported.
 It is ok to have multiple containers of datanodes.
+The valid names are datanode-1, datanode-2, datanode-3, etc.

 ### Run the parallel task
 First, enter the namenode container.